 Types of Patients: All patients that are biopsied, undergo surgery testing, or have laboratory testing performed.

-Teaching Sessions /Conferences: Daily conference 8-9 am in F110 conference room Monday through Thursday and 9-10am Friday.
-Various tumor boards throughout the work day.
+Teaching Sessions /Conferences: Daily conferences in F110 conference room: Monday 8-9am and 12-1pm, Tuesday 8-9am, Thursday 8-9am and Friday 9-10am.
+Various tumor boards throughout the week (times vary).
+Other didactics and conferences as assigned.

 Resources /Readings: Textbooks and computers available in the lab